 How to deal with toxic employees

-As we delve deeper into this topic, we would like to give you the right tools, knowledge and policies to identify these employees and stop these uncomfortable situations straight away.
-This is why we are excited to announce an upcoming seminar in October dedicated to identifying, understanding and addressing toxic employees.
+As we delve deeper into this topic, we would like to give you the right tools, knowledge and policies to identify these employees and stop these uncomfortable situations straight away, attend our webinars and workshops to gain more knowledge and answer any queries you have.